 The Lancaster also operated several repatriation flights in 1945, ferrying German and Italian prisoners of war back to their countries.

-The Lancaster also played an important role in the British development of air-to-air refuelling technology.
+It also played an important role in the British development of air-to-air refuelling technology.
 Two surviving Lancaster aircraft were converted into prototype refuelling and fuel transportation aircraft.

 The tanker Lancaster variants would go on to provide refuelling support to other aircraft during the Berlin Airlift in 1948.